jubianchi/jsimple/README.md

 ### Extending/Overriding services

-Any service of any kind defined insde jimple can be extended or overridden. **The only rule here is you can't modify a service of any kind once it has been fetched from jimple.**
+Any service of any kind defined insde jsimple can be extended or overridden. **The only rule here is you can't modify a service of any kind once it has been fetched from jsimple.**

 #### Extending shared services